co360/soda-hol/3-package-the-todo-app-to-run-locally.md

   Successfully tagged soda-app-image:latest
   ```

-### Step 4: Run Docker image and test sample app
+### **Part 4**: Run Docker image and test sample app

 With the Docker image built, you're now ready to run a container based on the image.
-In this step, you'll start a docker container which maps some ports and directories on your host machine to the docker container.
+In this part, you'll start a docker container which maps some ports and directories on your host machine to the docker container.

 - Open the **database.js** file in the **config** directory.
 Replace the `[SERVICE_NAME]` token for the `connectString` property to the connect string that ends with `_tp` in the **tnsnames.ora** file in the client credentials directory.
 For example, if you database name is "TODODB" then the correct `connectString` value will be `TODODB_tp`.
 - Copy and paste the following terminal command into your favorite text editor: